 The Affordable Care Act (ACA; a.k.a.
-“Obamacare”) has significantly shifted the playing field in American healthcare and health insurance.
+“Obamacare”) significantly shifted the playing field in American healthcare and health insurance.
 In order to provide insurance coverage to otherwise uninsured Americans, insurance companies are steadily increasing their premiums and deductibles on those already insured.
 Most of our friends are seeing rate increases of 30-50%.
 Employers are becoming less able to provide company-paid insurance, thus forcing their employees into the government “marketplace” where they’re offered less coverage at higher costs.

 Enter Christian Healthcare Ministries.
 CHM is one of three major Christian-based healthcare cost-sharing networks (see also Christian Medi-Share and Samaritan’s Ministries).
 These networks are all considered qualified plans by the ACA and therefore exempt from any penalties.
 CHM and similar ministries are being flooded with new members as the ripples of the ACA reach further and further into the typical family’s pocketbook.

 CHM is not insurance.
 It is a faith-based way of sharing healthcare costs across a large network of other like-minded Christians.
 CHM also requires a conscientious commitment to biblically-faithful lifestyle.

 We joined CHM after several years of research and facing a steep increase in premiums for a higher deductible plan.
 Facing $900/month premiums for a $5,000/$10,000 deductible on a 70/30 plan, it would be cheaper to have no insurance than to have traditional insurance!
 As unconventional as the system sounded, we simply couldn’t afford not to do it.